description of activity

-- To provide an opportunity for individuals to reflect on where they are targeted by oppression and where they are in a non-target position.
+- provide an opportunity for individuals to reflect on where they are targeted by oppression and where they are in a non-target position.

-- To challenge ourselves to be more aware of the ways in which we might unintentionally oppress others
+- challenge ourselves to be more aware of the ways in which we might unintentionally oppress others

 Learners understand the relevance for migrants, ethnic/religious minorities, LGBTQIA+, people with disabilities, women, youth and senior citizens to get a voice in the media and have an idea of how to implement it.